abagla18/Projects/iNeuron_internship_BA_1/README.md

     The goal of this project is to analyse how the price and points are alloted to the wines based on the various features such as description and climate of the country and provinces wines are produced in.

 ## Problem Statement
-    While the wine industry generally has been very proactive about dealing with climate change, from capturing fermentation carbon to trialling new varieties, this is ultimately a political problem. you are required to analyse an effective solution for this.
+    While the wine industry generally has been very proactive about dealing with climate change, from capturing fermentation carbon to trialling new varieties.
+You are required to analyze an effective solution for this.

 ## Dataset